 There are different types of accounts that you can utilize for your different goals.
 For retirement, contribute to your 401(k) plan and/or to an IRA; for your children’s schooling, open a 529 plan; for your parents, open a brokerage account.

 In each case, diversify the money across several asset classes, or investment categories.
 Here’s a great introduction to creating an appropriate investment lineup for your retirement account: “Smart Investor: Covering the Asset Classes.”
-You can apply this asset allocation strategy to all your investment accounts, but consider that the length of time until the money earmarked for your children and your parents is needed likely is much shorter than your personal timeline to retirement.
+You can apply this asset allocation strategy to all your investment accounts, but consider that the length of time until the money is earmarked for your children and your parents since they likely need a much shorter timeline than your personal timeline to retirement.
 So you might consider a more conservative approach to investing for your children and parents than you might for your own account.

 If the time does come when you need to help support your parents, pay attention to the IRS gifting limit, which is $14,000 in 2013.
 You may be able to pay some of their expenses outside of the gifting limit, too.
 Consult a tax adviser to help you navigate the rules for gifting and ensure you’re not exposing yourself to unexpected taxes.

-What Else Can You Do As A Sandwich Generation Caregiver?
+What Else Can a Sandwich Generation Caregiver Do?

 - If they’re able to work during retirement, ask your parents to explore that avenue.
 They may be able to look for part-time retail or babysitting jobs, turn a hobby into money by selling craft items, do freelance work related to their careers or tutor local students.